chsturm/spamfilter/README.md

 * Zero-width whitespace chars, e.g., "U+FEFF"

 ### Bugs in Mail.app
-There seems to be a bug in Mail.app preventing the correct processing of all messages each time you receive multiple messages at once.
-In that case you can trigger the spam filter by selecting any remaining messages and running Mail.app rules manually via `alt+cmd+L` or via its right-click context menu.
+There seems to be a bug in Mail.app preventing the correct processing of all messages in case you receive multiple messages at once.
+A bug circumvention was added to spamfilter.scpt.
+However, if you still note unprocessed messages, you can trigger the spam filter by selecting any remaining messages and running Mail.app rules manually via `alt+cmd+L` or via its right-click context menu.

 ## Acknowledgments
 * [JXA-Cookbook](https://github.com/JXA-Cookbook/JXA-Cookbook/wiki)